Blood Pressure Chart for Children - Dr Alessandro Giardini

 In my practice blood pressure monitoring features in almost every consultation I conduct.
 Children with hypertrophic cardiomyopathy, Marfan syndrome, or a family history of early cardiovascular disease need systematic surveillance.
 Adolescents on stimulant medication for ADHD, or those presenting with PoTS, require careful attention to blood pressure trends.
 Accurate interpretation depends on the right age-appropriate reference, and that reference needs to be accessible to parents as well as clinicians.
 The table below provides exactly that.

 Every reading deserves an appropriate comparison.
+Please find a complete guide on high blood pressure in children here.

 Please click over the Boy or Girl button to see the respective data presented in the table.